- Living in Europe for decades, Tina Turner has been setting up shop in Switzerland since the mid-2000s

 The modern Mediterranean-style villa on the French Riviera graced the cover of Architectural Digest, giving fans everywhere an intimate look at how Tina Turner lived in Europe.

-A long time passed since Turner gave Arch Digest the tour in 2001, and the singer has since parted ways with her French retreat.
+A long time passed since Turner gave Arch Digest the tour in 2001, and the singer had long since parted ways with her French retreat.

 Tina’s multi-million dollar waterfront ‘weekend retreat’

-After years of renting, the couple are now Swiss citizens, and, therefore, legally permitted to purchase land in Switzerland.
+After years of renting, the couple became Swiss citizens, and, therefore, were legally permitted to purchase land in Switzerland.

 Born in Germany, Turner’s hubby also became a Swiss citizen the year he married the iconic singer.

-And this past September, the longtime couple put down a whopping $76 million for a 10-building waterfront estate overlooking Lake Zürich.
+And in September 2021, the longtime couple put down a whopping $76 million for a 10-building waterfront estate overlooking Lake Zürich.

 Tina Turner’s house is located in the municipality of Stäfa on the northern shores of Lake Zürich.
 The waterfront compound is surrounded by greenery with a pond, stream and plenty of shrubs for privacy.

-Spanning over 240,000 square feet, the Swiss estate features a pool, boat deck and jetty on the shores of Lake Zürich.
+Spanning 260,000 square feet, the Swiss estate features a pool, boat deck and jetty on the shores of Lake Zürich.

-“[ It is a] new weekend retreat in the immediate vicinity,” Bach told Daily Handelszeitung, hinting that the property they paid a staggering amount of money for will not necessarily replace their main residence, Chateau Algonquin — which the couple will likely continue renting.
+“[ It is a] new weekend retreat in the immediate vicinity,” Bach told Daily Handelszeitung, hinting that the property they paid a staggering amount of money for will not necessarily replace their main residence, Chateau Algonquin — which the couple had continued renting.

 He added: “[We] feel very comfortable in Switzerland.
 Due to the pandemic and its consequences we — like many other Swiss — unfortunately, are refraining from travel.”